 Other major AI challenges in the Dutch energy sector mainly focus on future-proofing the energy network: demand and production forecasting in the built environment, asset management, optimizing management and real-time insight into the electricity grid.

 The report clearly maps all these challenges, including possible areas of application.
 It contains recommendations, showcases and an overview of the landscape of Greater Rotterdam – The Hague area AI startups active in the energy domain.
-Examples are Clockworks (intelligent imaging), Graydent (digital twin), Sobolt (deep learning) and Crownstone (smart hardware).
+Examples are Clockworks (intelligent imaging), Gradyent (digital twin), Sobolt (deep learning) and Crownstone (smart hardware).

 Greater Rotterdam-The Hague area, hotspot for mission-driven AI